Why This Matters

 • Critical — Active exploitation (reverse shells, credential theft, metadata endpoint access)

-• High — Dangerous operations that bypass user consent (persistence, exfiltration)
+• High — Dangerous operations that bypass user consent (persistence, exfiltration, composite co-occurrence)

 • Medium — Suspicious patterns that may indicate malicious intent